byu-cs329/lab0-constant-folding/README.md

 The part of the program that does the actual folding should be specified and tested via black-box testing.
 A significant part of the grade is dedicated to the test framework and the tests (more so than the actual implementation), so be sure to spend time accordingly.
 In the end, the test framework and supporting tests are more interesting than the actual constant folding in regards to the grade.

+# Reading

+The [DOM-Visitor lecture](https://bitbucket.org/byucs329/byu-cs-329-lecture-notes/src/master/DOM-Visitor/) is a must read before starting this lab.
+You will also need the [DOMViewer](https://github.com/byu-cs329/DOMViewer.git) installed and working to view the AST for any given input file.
+Alternatively, there is an [ASTView plugin](https://www.eclipse.org/jdt/ui/astview/) for Eclipse available on the Eclipse Market Place that works really well.
+There is something similar for IntelliJ too.

 # Constant Folding

 [Constant folding](https://en.wikipedia.org/wiki/Constant_folding) is the process where constant expressions are reduced by the compiler before generating code.